gsarig/obsidian-varinote/README.md

 Varinote is a plugin for [Obsidian](https://obsidian.md) that allows you to define variables with optional default values inside your Templates.
 These variables can then be edited through a modal interface when you add a new note that uses this template.

-✔️ Create a template.
+👉 Create a template

-✔️ Set the variables.
+👉 Set the variables using a simple syntax

-✔️ Reference the variables that you've created in the content of your template.
+👉 Reference the variables in your template's content

-✔️ Create a note that uses this template or insert the template in an existing note and use the `Varinote` command in your Command Palette.
+👉 Add a new note from this template

+👉 Set the variable values in the prompt

+✔️ Done!
+Your note has been updated!

 ![varinote](https://github.com/user-attachments/assets/a6333a93-50a2-4b94-be09-da0996465aaa)